 Program Analysis for Cybersecurity

-This post contains the materials for the Program Analysis for Cybersecurity (PAC) training I’ll be teaching at each of the 2017 US Cyber Challenge security boot camps.
+This post contains the materials for the Program Analysis for Cybersecurity (PAC) training I’ll be teaching at the 2017-2018 US Cyber Challenge security boot camps.
 The training is aimed at audiences with little or no experience in program analysis.

 Please use the links below to download the training materials.

 The course materials include details on building the virtual machines at home from scratch, but to save time at the USCC camps we will be providing pre-made virtual machines with temporary software licenses.
 The labs requiring Microsoft Windows can be run in the evaluation mode of Windows.
 A free academic, community, or trial license of Atlas can be requested directly from EnSoft Corp.
 All other software is free or open source.

 The following virtual machines are provided as Virtual Box OVA files.

 |Virtual Machine||Role||Credentials||VM Modifications||Additional Resources|

 |Kali 2018.2||Attacker Machine||root:toor||None.||All Kali Linux Downloads, VMware Edition|